-Like all authorities nationally the Council continues to face public expenditure cuts and significant reductions in Government funding, with the Government's revenue support grant to be phased out completely by 2019/20.
-To meet this challenge both councils have made a decision to invest in and manage growth to boost the local economy which brings income for the authorities but also crucially wider benefits for the communities and businesses we serve.
+To meet this financial challenge West Suffolk made a decision to invest in and manage growth to boost the local economy, provide jobs and much needed homes.
+Not only does this brings income but also crucially wider benefits for the communities and businesses we serve.
+Councillors have backed a growth investment strategy that brings income to support services but also jobs and community wellbeing.
+Through ground breaking initiatives such as 'Energy for Business' and the solar farm the council is securing long term income while providing green power for business and reducing impact on the climate.

 We continue to accelerate our ambition to be more self-sustaining both in controlling our net inflationary pressures and the income we generate ourselves whether it be existing or new opportunities with local income generation to support local services or through investing in initiatives to support much needed housing or employment growth

 The Council continues to deliver cost saving efficiencies, the key driver over the last five years being the delivery of the shared services agenda.
-This has already delivered in excess of £4 million annually in savings across the two councils.
-Savings achieved through sharing services with St Edmundsbury Borough Council have to date been predominately delivered through the joining up of services and staff structures.
+This delivered in excess of £4 million annually in savings across the two former councils.
+The transition of St Edmundsbury Borough Council and Forest Heath District Council to West Suffolk Council on 1 April 2019 was agreed by members in September 2017 as the next step in our journey.
+Not only will this deliver further savings and efficiencies of £800k each year in the Medium term Financial Strategy but as the seventh largest council of its kind help lobby for external funding while being in a better position to manage growth and attract investment.